yannickkayser/dashboard_conflict_data/README.md

 How accurately and comprehensively does German media reflect the global landscape of protests and conflicts, and what systematic biases or emotional framings emerge when news coverage is compared to real-world conflict data?

-This project builds a **data pipeline and analytical dashboard** to connect **event-level conflict data** with **German-language news coverage**, enabling systematic study of visibility, bias, and emotional framing in reporting on protests, conflicts, and political violence.
+This project builds a **data pipeline and analytical dashboard** to connect **country-level conflict data** with **German-language news coverage**, enabling systematic study of visibility, bias, and emotional framing in reporting on protests, conflicts, and political violence.

 ***